-Lead Organization City of John Day Partners and Supporters Chesters Thriftway, Oregon Universities, various funders Funding & Status Fully constructed 6,000 square foot greenhouse that is scheduled for food production in July 2019.
-The greenhouse is owned and operated by the City of John Day and will grow over 30 tons of produce annually for sale in local markets.
-With additional financial support, this facility can expand an additional two bays for a total grow area of 10,000 square feet.
-Thus far, we have secured \$550,000 for this project.
-We are applying for additional funding from the Ford Family Foundation and USDA Rural Development to support the emerging food cluster.
-Near term projects include the redevelopment of a logging industry shed into a community pavilion to act as a community gathering point.
-Landscape improvements around the greenhouses and the river will also provide opportunities for public art and outdoor recreation.
-Actions Rationale Near Term Long Term Identify a source of low-cost power to supply local greenhouses.
+Lea d Organization City of John Day tners and oporters Chesters Thriftway, Oregon Universities, various funders Funding & StatusFully constructed 6,000 square foot greenhouse that is scheduled for food production in The greenhouse is owned and operated by the City of John Day and will grow over 30 tor produce annually for sale in local markets.
+With additional financial support, this facility expand an additional two bays for a total grow area of 10,000 square feet.
+Thus far, we ons of ty can e have al evelopment point.
+Acti ions Rationale Near Term Long Term 1.
+Identify a source of low-cost power to supply local greenhouses.
 Energy costs have shown to be one of the primary factors affecting success of greenhouse operations.
 Because greenhouses rely upon consistent and calibrated lighting and HVAC systems, high or variable energy costs threaten the economic success of these operations.
-Therefore, locking-in energy costs at an affordable rate is an essential action to achieve long term economic sustainability.
-2. Explore relationships with other greenhouse operators across the Western United States and Canada.
+Therefore, locking-in energy costs at an affordable rate is an essential action to achieve long term economic sustainability. • 2.
+Explore relationships with other greenhouse operators across the Western United States and Canada.
 There is much that can be learned by building upon the work of others.
 There are several successful small greenhouse operations in the western region.
 Outreach to these businesses will provide, at the least, some insight into how similar greenhouse operations have achieved success.
-Stronger partnerships with these businesses may also be possible and could become sources of support for John Day's nascent greenhouse industry.
-3. Carefully monitor the costs and revenues from the initial phase of greenhouses.
+Stronger partnerships with these businesses may also be possible and could become sources of support for John Day's nascent greenhouse industry. • 3.
+Carefully monitor the costs and revenues from the initial phase of greenhouses.
 The best indication of the potential for the long-term success of John Day's greenhouse industry will be to understand how well the initial phase performs economically.
-Carefully tracking costs and revenues will provide insight into the potential for expansion into future phases.
-4. Establish partnerships with regional growers, food outlets and distributors.
-Following the City's greenhouse marketing strategy, the City should initiate partnerships with companies that will form the conduit to end customers or that could expand existing product lines from local growers utilizing the city's greenhouses for year-round food production.
+Carefully tracking costs and revenues will provide insight into the potential for expansion into future phases. • 4.
+Establish partnerships with regional growers, food outlets and distributors.
+Following the City's greenhouse marketing strategy, the City should initiate partnerships with companies that will form the conduit to end customers or that could expand existing product lines from local growers utilizing the city's greenhouses for year-round food production. •